US Federal Loans

 The currency exchange rate that will be used for calculating COA for 2019-2020 is £1.00 (GBP) = $1.4500 (USD).
 This is in-line with the rate that other UK universities who participate in the Federal DL Program will use.
 Loans may have to be adjusted at a later date should the exchange rate deviate significantly from the above estimated exchange rate.
 A decision on what exchange rate to use for the following year will be made at the end of May/beginning of June.
 For this reason, no loans will be originated until June at the earliest.
 This still leaves sufficient time to apply for a student visa.

 Your Estimated Family Contribution (EFC) will be noted on the top right hand corner of the first page of your SAR/ISIR.

 If you have completed the above steps, you will receive a calculation of your COA by e-mail (from June onwards).
 You will then have to return the declaration/reply slip to specify which loans you want to take out and the exact amount of each loan, subject to regulatory limits.
 You will have 14 calendar days prior to each disbursement in which to cancel or reduce your disbursements.

 Entrance Counseling & Exit Counseling

 If this is your first loan, you must undertake Entrance Counseling.
 Your loan will not be originated unless you have done so.
 Even if you have obtained loans in the past, it is still advisable that you undertake Entrance Counseling.
 Avoiding Entrance Counseling on-line could result in your loan not being disbursed as it is an in-built feature of the relevant U.S. Department of Education's database.
 Entrance Counseling is therefore strongly advised for all students.
 Not only is it beneficial in the long term but it could avoid delays to your disbursements.

-All students must undertake Exit Counseling towards the end of their course.
-You must do this before receiving your final disbursement.
+All students must undertake Exit Counseling before the completion of their course.